darrylabbate/web-snippets/README.md

 ```

 The shell script creates a new subdirectory and copies template files from `.templates` to the newly created subdirectory.
 It serves as a small bootstrap for creating snippets a little more quickly.

+You may need to run `chmod +x new` in order for the script to be executable.